heisslaura/fallstudie/README.md

 ## 7 Generate a tree for phylogenetic diversity analyses

+Before starting the generation of trees for phylogenetic diversity, the control samples need to be filtered.
+To do this, perform following steps:

 1. Navigate into the appropriate directory using following command: `cd project/scripts`
+2. Execute the script 07.0_filter-for-div.py using following command: `./07.0_filter-for-div.py`

+**Output:** `outputs/07.0_filter-for-div/`

+Now, you can generate the phylogenetic trees as follows:

+1. Navigate into the appropriate directory using following command: `cd project/scripts`
-2. Execute the script 07_phylo-diversity.py using following command: `./07_phylo-diversity.py`
+2. Execute the script 07_phylo-trees.py using following command: `./07_phylo-trees.py`

 The purpose of this script is to generate rooted phylogenetic trees required for phylogenetic diversity analyses (Faith's PD, UniFrac distances).

 **Input:**
-- ASV representative sequences: `04.1_dada2/rep-seqs.qza`
+- ASV representative sequences: `07.0_filter-for-div/asv-rep-seqs-bio.qza`
-- OTU representative sequences: `04.2_vsearch/rep-seqs-clustered-97.qza`
+- OTU representative sequences: `07.0_filter-for-div/otu-rep-seqs-bio.qza`

 **Method:** Uses QIIME2's `align-to-tree-mafft-fasttree` pipeline:
 1. Multiple sequence alignment (MAFFT)